-Microwave Oven Doom: Foods You Should Never Put in the Microwave | Digital Trends
+Nine Foods You Should Never Put in the Microwave | Digital Trends

 Eggs

-The first word that comes to mind about cooking or reheating eggs in a microwave oven is “yuck.”
+The first word that comes to mind when thinking about cooking or reheating eggs in a microwave oven is “yuck.”
 Prepare to spend time cleaning out the oven after you toss out the scattered egg remnants.

 Quiche

 Well-prepared quiche has flaky crust surrounding ingredients layered in an egg and cheese mixture.
 Microwaving quiche destroys the character of the crust, and the nuked filling can vary from soupy to rock hard.
-Re-heat quiche on medium heat in a conventional oven for just a few minutes.
-Like leftover pizza, cold quiche can be a joy – we like it with a touch of habanero sauce.
+Reheat quiche on medium heat in a conventional oven for just a few minutes.
+Like leftover pizza, cold quiche can be a joy — we like it with a touch of habanero sauce.

 Fish

 If you don’t like fish and didn’t intend to eat it anyway, nuke away — but only if you live alone.
 The odor of microwaved fish is no joke and the taste and texture, if you actually decide to eat it, can be nearly impossible to swallow.
-The meat of some fish species blows up when microwaved and cleaning fish bits from of an oven, by comparison, makes cleaning exploded eggs a fun way to spend the afternoon.
+The meat of some fish species blows up when microwaved and cleaning fish bits from of a microwave oven, by comparison, makes cleaning exploded eggs a fun way to spend the afternoon.

 Steak

 If you think of steak as a noble food, don’t do it the dishonor of cooking or reheating in a microwave oven.
-You still eat microwaved steak, it won’t explode like fish, but the unpredictable taste and leatherish texture banish any pleasure from the experience.
+You can still eat microwaved steak, it won’t explode like fish, but the unpredictable taste and leatherish texture banish any pleasure from the experience.

 Soft Tacos